 Watching FREE Hollywood Bowl Rehearsals.
 Call 323-850-2000 for a rehearsal schedule.

-Traveling (Here are helpful travel tips for cancer patients)
+NETRF shares some helpful travel tips for cancer patients here.

 Checking out your local medical institution or cancer support centers for free healthy lifestyle classes.

-Tower Cancer Research Foundation offers FREE Sound healing Meditation, group movement, yoga, exercise classes including belly dancing!
+Tower Cancer Research Foundation offers FREE virtual sound healing Meditation, group movement, yoga, and exercise classes.

 Connecting through personal stories with other NET patients: